Ewaoche/e-wallet-transactions/README.md

  Users should register and sign in to make transactions.
  The senders and receivers must be registered in the system for successful transaction.
- Transactions based on emails of customers. password are not harshed because there is no password recovery feature yet. paystack api was used with my api test key.
+ Transactions based on emails of customers. password are not harshed because there is no password recovery feature yet and so other payments done can be checked. paystack api was used with my api test key.